akshuvo/ajax-load-more-anything/README.txt

 == Description ==

-No need to add any code to your theme core file.
-Just plug and play.
-A simple plugin that helps you to Load more than any item.
+A awesome plugin that helps you to Load More Anything on your WordPress Website.
 You can use the Load More button for your blog post, Comments, page, Category, Recent Posts, Sidebar widget Data, Woocommerce products, Images, Photos, Videos, custom Div, or whatever you want.

 ### Infinite Scroll